AndrewJBateman/ionic-angular-swipeTabs/README.md

 ## :clipboard: Status & To-do list

 * Status: Working.
-Updated june 2021.
-* To-do: nothing.
+* To-do: Nothing.
 Could use this swipeable menu in other Ionic apps.

 ## :clap: Inspiration